NaitongChen/naitongchen.github.io/index.md

 layout: page
 ---

 I am currently a fourth year student at the University of British Columbia pursuing a bachelor’s degree in statistics with a thematic concentration in computer science.
-I am interested in research in computational statistics and machine learning in general, and intend to pursue graduate studies in statistics.
+I am interested in computational statistics and machine learning in general, and intend to pursue graduate studies in statistics.

 Currently, I am working with [Dr. Trevor Campbell](https://trevorcampbell.me/) from UBC's [Department of Statistics](https://www.stat.ubc.ca/) on optimization methods in Bayesian inference as an undergraduate research assistant.